Auro-3D: History

-The Auro-3D concept and formats were developed in 2005 by Wilfried Van Baelen, CEO and Founder of Galaxy Studios and Auro Technologies.
-The format was officially introduced to the public at the AES Convention 2006 in Paris (May 20–23) and San Francisco (October 6–8) during the workshop "Surround with Height Channels".
+The Auro-3D concept and formats were developed in 2005 by Wilfried Van Baelen, CEO and founder of Galaxy Studios and Auro Technologies.
+The format was officially introduced to the public at the AES Convention 2006 in Paris (20–23 May) and San Francisco (6–8 October) during the workshop "Surround with Height Channels".
 The first speaker layouts presented here were Auro 9.1 and Auro 10.1 (which added an overhead top speaker).

 In October 2010, at the Spatial Audio Convention in Tokyo, the cinematic formats Auro 11.1 and Auro 13.1 as well as the Auro-Codec and Creative Tool Suite were launched.
 In 2011 a partnership was struck with the Belgian display hardware manufacturer Barco to incorporate Auro-3D in their cinema hardware setup, and in the same year the first installations of Auro 11.1 were deployed.
 In October 2011, it was announced that Lucasfilm Ltd.'s Red Tails would be the first major motion picture released in the Auro 11.1 format.
-It was used in the Indian film Vishwaroopam (2013).
-On November 1, 2012, it was announced that DreamWorks Animation SKG will mix 15 of their upcoming features in the Auro 11.1 format.
+The first Indian film to use Auto 3D was Vishwaroopam (2013).
+On 1 November 2012, it was announced that DreamWorks Animation SKG will mix 15 of their upcoming features in the Auro 11.1 format.
 The first animated film in Auro 11.1 was Rise of the Guardians which was released in November 2012.
 Subsequently, also The Croods and Turbo were mixed and released in the format, as well as all subsequent DreamWorks Animation films.

 Barco, Auro Technologies and audio technology developer DTS made the announcement that they would join forces to support an open standard for immersive object-based cinema sound at CinemaCon 2013.
 This statement was issued in response to the cinema exhibitor requirements for immersive sound technologies from the National Association of Theatre Owners and the International Union of Cinemas.
 In September 2013 an agreement was signed with Datasat Digital Entertainment to integrate the format in their range of high-end consumer audio processors.
 The Datasat LS10 audio processor featuring Auro-3D was presented to the public at ISE 2014.

 In 2015, Barco and Auro Technologies debuted the AuroMax format, with 23 or 26 channels available.
 The increased number of channels allows for sounds to be encoded as "objects" and moved around the auditorium in a similar manner as Dolby Atmos and DTS:X.